Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

-You're also helping out the environment by reusing bottle caps, and the process of making the pendants is simple.
+You're helping out the environment by reusing bottle caps, and the process of making them into pendants is simple.
 Whatever you do, your finished piece will be beautiful.
 Let's get started!

 What You Will Need

 - Mod Podge

 - 2 Part Resin or Diamond Glaze

 - Dremel with small drill bit/ hammer and nail

 I always put the hole in the cap for the jump ring first.
 Drill a small hole on the side of the bottle cap.
 Be very careful doing this.
 I usually hold the cap with a small towel to avoid slipping.
 You can also use a hammer and nail to make a hole in the cap.

 If you want to paint your bottle cap a certain color, now is the time to do it.

 - You can use images from magazines, books, old calendars, pictures, printed images, or anything else.
 Once you choose the picture you would like to use, take your 1-inch hole punch or scissors to cut it out.

 - Apply a layer of Mod Podge to the back of the image with a paintbrush.